 Favorite quote from the author:

 In the last 24 months, I’ve written over 500,000 words.
-On many days, I sat in front of a blank screen, either not knowing what to write, or paralyzed by perfectionism.
+On many days, I sat in front of a blank screen, either not knowing what to write or paralyzed by perfectionism.
+And yet, on all days, I wrote regardless.

-It would have been much easier if I’d had a book like William Zinsser’s On Writing Well: The Classic Guide to Writing Nonfiction to teach me the skills to practice.
-With this book in your toolkit, you’ll beceome a great writer long before you ever thought possible!
+While I eventually did learn some of the secrets of good writing, it would have been a lot easier if I’d had a book like William Zinsser’s On Writing Well: The Classic Guide to Writing Nonfiction to teach me the right skills to practice.
+With this book in your toolkit, you’ll become a great writer much faster than you think is possible!

 Here’s a quick rundown of some of the best tips it teaches: